How to Respond to a CDTFA Notice of Determination

 • And how to protect yourself from further damage

-If you’re already in this position, start by reviewing your options for sales tax audit defense in California.
+If you’re already in this position, start by reviewing your options for sales tax audit defense for online sellers.

 What Is a CDTFA Notice of Determination?